 - 2 lbs boneless skinless chicken breasts, cubed (1")

-- 8-10 medium potatoes, cut into 1/2" cubes
+- 8-10 medium potatoes, cut into ½" cubes

-- 1/3 C olive oil
+- ⅓ C olive oil

-- 1 1/2 tsp salt
+- 1 teaspoon salt

-- 1 tbsp black pepper
+- 1 tablespoon black pepper

-- 1 tbsp paprika
+- 1 tablespoon paprika

-- 2 tbsp garlic powder
+- 2 tablespoon garlic powder

-- 6 tbsp hot sauce
+- 6 tablespoon hot sauce

-- 2 C fiesta blend cheese
+- 2 C fiesta blend cheese (or your favorite blend)

 - 1 C crumbled bacon